Lucia's Blog: 2016-05-15

 Acts 20:35

 One of the everlasting beatitudes in the Bible is: "It is more blessed to give than to receive."
 (Acts 20:35).
 Is the giver happier than the receiver?
-I wonder how many actually believe this and put it into practice?!
-Indeed it is "more blessed to give than to receive."
-Surely, it is more blessed to be a giver than a taker.
+How many actually believe this and put it into practice?!
+Indeed, it is "more blessed to give than to receive."
+Indeed, it is more blessed to be a giver than a taker.
 The givers seem to be happier than the takers.
-It is natural to want to be blessed or happy but I wonder how many actually know what it takes to be completely happy?!
-God, our Creator, knows and tells us in His Word how to find and pursue happiness.
+It is natural to want to be blessed or happy, but how many know what it takes to be completely happy?!
+God, our Creator, knows and tells us how to find and pursue happiness in His Word.
 Happiness does not depend on our material riches.
 As material riches soar, happiness remains relatively unchanged.
-So the question is: is there a connection between giving to others and increased levels of happiness?
-This is exactly where I want to focus in my study.
+So the question is: is there a connection between giving to others and increased happiness?
+This is where I want to focus on my study.

-But, there is a problem!
+But there is a problem!
 Our intuitions or instincts cry out against it.
 Ironically, many are unaware of the hidden key to true happiness.
 Most fail to acknowledge that giving to others brings more joy than spending money to satisfy the desires of the flesh.
-But, Christ's followers must not think this way!
+But Christ's followers must not think this way!
 Our Lord Jesus has taught us that "it is more blessed to give than to receive."
 (Acts 20:35).
-The question is: do we believe it and live accordingly to our Lord's teachings?
+Do we believe it and live according to our Lord's teachings?
 It is God's plan for man to give.
 Man has been designed to give to others, so as a matter of fact, this is what will bring him the greatest satisfaction.

-As children of God, we must grasp the importance of giving to others freely since God has blessed us and given us so much, beyond our comprehension.
+As children of God, we must grasp the importance of giving to others freely since God has blessed us and given us so much beyond our comprehension.
 Our desire should be to bless others because our Creator has blessed us so abundantly, both with physical and spiritual riches.
-In a few words, all Christians ought to live to give; not to earn blessings and praises, but because we owe our God immensely (the gift of salvation).
-It is the right thing to do and will lead us to greater joy and blessings.
+In a few words, all Christians should live to give, not to earn blessings and praises, but because we owe our God immensely (the gift of salvation).
+It is the right thing to do.
+It will lead us to greater joy and blessings.
 So, do you want to find satisfaction in life?
 Then, start giving more!

 Consider the following reasons why it is more blessed to give than to receive: